 To establish a strategy for the research approach, a number of considerations had to be taken into account about data management and analytical ability of the approach in order to meet the objectives of the study.
 How the research should be carried out, and what should involve in terms of evidence, problems and solutions are all important aspects for a proper research (Shank, 2008).
 Since this study is focused on to explore the entrepreneurship opportunities in conflict zones with particular focus on Libya, a complete strategy to tackle every part of the research problem is needed.
+Given, the current study focuses on the research problem where it is highlighting that entrepreneurship and related opportunities seems difficult in Libya.
 Methodology is essentially concerned with what to consider as a data source and how to extract information that can generate essential information and outcome good enough to have significant impact (Collis & Hussey, 2003).
 As a result, Methodology is a sequence of decisions where building questions and setting objectives help in collecting information to process the information for drawing necessary conclusions that might help others.